IanuReeves/Mac-Low-Power-Script/README.md

 ## Configuration

 Config can be found in `/usr/local/etc/lowpowermode.conf` after installation.
 Defaults are 20% and 80% limits, with AC Power toggle set to True (1).

+*Update interval has a large impact on the script's battery consumption, albeit negligible.*
 ```
 # ======================================
 # Low Power Mode Config